davidfernandez1619/ETL_project/README.md

 First, I wanted to check if the duration of our movies followed a normal distribution.
 To do this, I first took out from my dataframe some movies that belonged to categories that weren't movies, like documentaries and/or short subjects (there were just a few), as well as films under 40 mins, so we could really analyze those elements that were actually films.

-After this, I made a graphic to show our movies duration distribution, and another to show how the average of our films durations had varied over time (per decades).
+After this, I made a graphic to show our movies duration distribution (histogram), and another to show how the average of our films durations had varied per decades (bar graphic).

 * **Analyzing our movies' scores:**

-We followed the exact same processs with our movies scores; we made two graphics: one for the distribution of the scores and another for the evolution of the films scores per decades.
+We followed the exact same processs with our movies scores; we made a histogram for the distribution of the scores and a bar graphic for the evolution of the films scores per decades.

-* **Analyzing the relationship between both concepts**
+* **Analyzing the relationship between both concepts:**

+Next, I wanted to check if there is any correlation between a movie's duration and its score.
+For this, I created a scatter plot with our movies durations and scores, and calculated the correlation between both concepts.

+* **Analyzing our movies' categories:**

+I was curious to check which, of all the winning categories our CSV had (105) were the ones that appeared most times, meaning that they were the most awarded categories.
+To get this data, I counted every category, and selected the 10 most appearing ones.

+Finally, based on this top 10 categories, I created a bar graphic to show which category had the highest score mean of its movies.

+## Conclusion